QizhiPei/SSM-DTA/README.md

     --best-checkpoint-metric loss_regress_mse \
     --mlm-weight-0 $MLMW --mlm-weight-1 $MLMW --mlm-weight-paired-0 $MLMW --mlm-weight-paired-1 $MLMW | tee -a ${SAVE_PATH}/training.log
 ```
+* `DATA_BIN` is where you save the preprocessed data
+* `DTI_DATASET` is the paired dataset you want to use for training
+* `FAIRSEQ` is the path to fairseq code base
-The above script will save the training log to your `SAVE_PATH`.
+* `SAVE_PATH` is where you save the checkpoint file and training log

 You can also use fairseq argument `--tensorboard-logdir TENSORBOARD_LOGDIR`  to save logs for tensorboard.

 ## Evaluation